CAPSTONE-2022-2023/Group_22/use_cases/create_account.md

 ### Main Flow
 1. The Customer clicks on the **create account** button to create a new account.
-2. The system brings up a registration form.
+2. The system brings up a registration form for the customer to enter the username/email address, first and last name and their password.
-3. The customer fills out all mandatory fields in the registration form and enters a valid password.
+3. The customer fills out all mandatory fields in the registration form.
 4. The customer reviews and accepts the Term of Use and Privacy statement.
 5. The customer clicks the **Submit** button.
 6. The system validates the entered data and sends an email containing a link to activate the account.